 An autograft can also be harvested from other parts of the patient's body such as the hip, rib or other areas of the spine.
 Iliac crest bone taken from a patient's hip has been considered the preferred bone graft material to promote successful fusion because of its graft characteristics and because it does not carry the risk of rejection or disease transmission.
-However, the harvesting of autograft is associated with complication rates as high as 30%.
 Serious complications include increased risk of subsequent pelvic fracture, peripheral nerve dysfunction causing numbness or weakness and infection.
 Additional difficulties with the procedure include increased operative time and blood loss and limited supply of bone graft and increased postoperative pain.
-However, despite these potential adverse events, autograft procedures are still performed regularly with approximately 190,000 performed in the United States in 2014.
-The major drawback to the use of autologous bone is graft-site morbidity and its major complications such as deep infection, iliac fracture, chronic pain and arterial injury, among others.
+However, despite these potential adverse events, autograft procedures are still performed regularly with approximately 190,000 performed in the United States in 2014 according to the American Academy of Orthopeadic Surgeons.
+The major drawback to the use of an autograft is graft-site morbidity and its major complications such as deep infection, iliac fracture, chronic pain and arterial injury, among others.